Why Yelp Shares Leaped

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of consumer-review website Yelp soared 20% this morning after its quarterly results and outlook topped Wall Street expectations.
+What: Shares of consumer-review website Yelp soared 24% today after the company's quarterly results and guidance topped Wall Street expectations.

 The article Why Yelp Shares Leaped originally appeared on Fool.com.Fool contributor Brian Pacampara has no position in any stocks mentioned.
 The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.